 I generally post my recommended reading list a month or three after I’ve done the reading.
 Which means that all of the holiday stories that I read get recommended in January or February.
-Last year, I decided to do a compilation of past holiday recommends so that you can get them for the appropriate season, and it worked so well that I’m doing it again this year.
+In 2011, I decided to do a compilation of past holiday recommends so that you can get them for the appropriate season.
+It worked so well that I did it last year and am doing it again this year.

 Here are the holiday stories listed in past years.
 What you’re reading below is the exact text of what I published about these books and stories in the original recommended reading list.
 I began doing the list in 2008.

 Baxter, John, Immoveable Feast: A Paris Christmas, Harper Perennial, 2008.
 A wonderful little erudite book about an ex-patriate Australian cooking Christmas dinner for his wife’s family in France.
 No pressure there.